St Brendan Statue

 Oscar Wilde Statue

-The Oscar Wilde Statue Merrion Square Dublin
+Oscar Wilde Statue which resides in Merrion Square

 Daniel O’Connell Monument